kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-field-model.md

 #### setValue(Object value)

-> set the value of field in the record.
+Set the value of field in the record.

 **Parameter**